NathanShall/SQL_Code/README.md

 # SQL_Code
 Helpful SQL Code and Tricks

-This respository will be for SQL code pertaining to either projects or simply my ongoing data analytics training
+This respository will be a place for SQL code pertaining to either projects or simply ongoing data analytics learning and experimentation